 It is our intention to resolve any complaint as quickly as possible and to your satisfaction.
 If you are not satisfied with the response provided by us, please let us know and our Privacy Officer will investigate further and respond to you.
 If you are still not satisfied, you can contact external bodies that deal with privacy complaints.

-The Financial Ombudsman Scheme (FOS) is our external dispute resolution scheme, or the Federal Privacy Commissioner.
+The Australian Financial Complaints Authority (AFCA) is our external dispute resolution scheme, or the Federal Privacy Commissioner.
 Any of these bodies may forward your complaint to another external dispute resolution body if it considers the complaint would be better handled by that body.

 Federal Privacy Commissioner